GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Load-Product-Catalog.md

 7. Execute the code again and compare the two JSON files once more.
 It appears that the description field is missing quotation marks in some parts still.

    :::note
-   Can you suggest a modification to the code that would preserve the quotation marks in the description field?
+   (Optional) Can you suggest a modification to the code that would preserve the quotation marks in the description field?
    :::

 ## Bulk load product data

 There are multiple options available for performing bulk operations in Cosmos DB.
 In this section, we will focus on using the `bulkWrite` method.
 The `bulkWrite` method allows you to execute multiple write operations in a single batch, including insert, update, and delete operations.

-1. Open the `import.js` file, and add the following code after the code block `const db = client.db(process.env.MONGODB_NAME);`.
+1. Open the `import.js` file, and add the following code after the code block `const db = client.db(dbname);`.

    This will read the `product.json` file and load the data into the `productRawData` variable.
 The database collection for `product` is also initialized.
 Note that MongoDB will create the collections if they do not already exist.